vladimirpalenov/ui-automation-cypress-practice/README.md

 ## Usage example

-Create an account on localcon=ding.us, and use credentials for testing.
+1. Create an account on localcoding.us
+2. Rename example.env.json ro cypreess.env.json
+3. In cypreess.env.json update email and password with your account credentials

 ## Development setup